quicwg/base-drafts/draft-ietf-quic-transport.md

   to use source address spoofing to select where a server sends subsequent datagrams.

-These three options all involve cases where an endpoint sends datagrams to a host that might not understand QUIC.
-That is, these packets are sent prior to address validation; see {{address-validation}}.
+In all three cases, the attacker can cause its peer to send datagrams to a victim that might not understand QUIC.
+That is, these packets are sent by the peer prior to address validation; see {{address-validation}}.

-Outside of the encrypted portion of packets, QUIC offers an endpoint several options for controlling the content of UDP datagrams that a peer sends.
-The Destination Connection ID field offers direct control over early bytes of every packet sent by a peer; see {{connection-id}}.
-The Token field in Initial packets offers a server control over other bytes of Initial packets; see
+Outside of the encrypted portion of packets, QUIC offers an endpoint several options for controlling the content of UDP datagrams that its peer sends.
+The Destination Connection ID field offers direct control over bytes that appear early in packets sent by the peer; see {{connection-id}}.
+The Token field in Initial packets offers a server control over other bytes of Initial packets;
-{{packet-initial}}.
+see {{packet-initial}}.

-There are no measures in the protocol to prevent indirect control over the encrypted portions of packets.
+There are no measures in this version of QUIC to prevent indirect control over the encrypted portions of packets.
 It is necessary to assume that endpoints are able to control the contents of frames that a peer sends, especially those frames that convey application data, such as STREAM frames.
 Though this depends to some degree on details of the application protocol, some control is possible in many protocol usage contexts.
 As the attacker has access to packet protection keys, they are likely to be capable of predicting how a peer will encrypt future packets.
 Successful control over datagram content then only requires that the attacker be able to predict the packet number and placement of frames in packets with some amount of reliability.

 This section assumes that limiting control over datagram content is not feasible.
-The focus of the mitigations in subsequent sections is on limiting the ways to use datagrams that are sent prior to address validation for request forgery.
+The focus of the mitigations in subsequent sections is on limiting the ways in which datagrams that are sent prior to address validation can be used for request forgery.

-### Request Forgery with Initial Packets
+### Request Forgery with Client Initial Packets

-Servers are assumed to be able to choose the IP address and port on which they advertise their availability, so Initial packets from clients are assumed to be available for use in this sort of attack.
-The address validation implicit in the handshake ensures that - for a new connection - a client will not send other types of packet to a destination that does not understand QUIC and is willing to accept connections.
+An attacker acting as a server can choose the IP address and port on which it advertises its availability, so Initial packets from clients are assumed to be available for use in this sort of attack.
+The address validation implicit in the handshake ensures that - for a new connection - a client will not send other types of packet to a destination that does not understand QUIC or is not willing to accept a QUIC connection.

 Initial packet protection (Section 5.2 of {{QUIC-TLS}}) makes it difficult for servers to control the content of Initial packets.
-A client choosing an unpredictable Destination Connection ID ensures that servers are unable to control any of the encrypted portion of Initial packets.
+A client choosing an unpredictable Destination Connection ID ensures that servers are unable to control any of the encrypted portion of Initial packets from clients.

 However, the Token field is open to server control and does allow a server to use clients to mount request forgery attacks.
 Use of tokens provided with the NEW_TOKEN frame ({{validate-future}}) offers the only option for request forgery during connection establishment.

-Clients are not obligated to use the NEW_TOKEN frame.
-Request forgery attacks that rely on the Token field can be avoided if clients do not include a value when the server address has changed from when the NEW_TOKEN frame was received.
+Clients however are not obligated to use the NEW_TOKEN frame.
+Request forgery attacks that rely on the Token field can be avoided if clients send an empty Token field when the server address has changed from when the NEW_TOKEN frame was received.

-Clients SHOULD NOT send a token received in a NEW_TOKEN frame from one server address in an Initial packet that is sent to a different server address.
+Therefore, clients SHOULD NOT send a token received in a NEW_TOKEN frame from one server address in an Initial packet that is sent to a different server address.
 As strict equality might reduce the utility of this mechanism, clients MAY employ heuristics that result in different server addresses being treated as equivalent, such as treating addresses with a shared prefix of sufficient length as being functionally equivalent (for instance, /24 in IPv4 or /56 in IPv6).
 In addition, clients SHOULD treat a preferred address that is successfully validated as equivalent to the address on which the connection was